-In one of the greatest games in Canadian basketball history, the men’s team upset world champion Yugoslavia 83-75 to finish atop Pool B. Visions of Canada’s first Olympic basketball medal since 1936 disappeared three days later when Canada fell to France 63 – 68 in quarterfinal play.
+In one of the greatest games in Canadian basketball history, the men’s team, led by NBA star Steve Nash, upset world champion Yugoslavia 83-75 to finish atop Pool B. But visions of Canada’s first Olympic basketball medal since 1936 disappeared three days later when Canada fell 68-63 to France in quarterfinal play.

 |66kg - Men||Daniel Igali||Gold||Wrestling - Freestyle|

 |Synchronized Platform 10m - Women||Emilie Heymans, Anne Montminy||Silver||Aquatics - Diving|

 |K-1 500m - Women||Caroline Brunet||Silver||Canoe-Kayak - Sprint|

 |Individual Medley 400m - Men||Curtis Myden||Bronze||Aquatics - Swimming|